2021 COVID Relief Act & Other Resources

-As businesses of all kinds navigate the challenges presented by COVID-19, we have assembled informative resources that are available to help you during this difficult situation.
+As businesses of all kinds continue to navigate the challenges presented by COVID-19, we are keeping an updated list of informative resources available to help you in 2021.

-Significantly, the U.S. government is providing help for businesses through the Coronavirus Aid, Relief and Economic Security Act (CARES), plus new tax policies, and other programs.
-Other federal agencies, state resources, nonprofit organizations and private companies are also responding with financing help for businesses.
-We’ve compiled a list of resources below to help you find the best path for your business.
+Significantly, the U.S. government has approved new help for businesses through the Consolidated Appropriations Act of 2021.
+Benefits include additional funding for the Paycheck Protection Program (PPP), reopening the Economic Injury Disaster Loans (EIDL) Program and more assistance for small businesses and nonprofits.
+Other federal agencies, state resources, nonprofit organizations and private companies are also continuing to respond with assistance for businesses.
+We’ve compiled an updated list of resources below to help you find the best path forward for your business.

 How it works